zoolfikri/email-blaster/CALENDAR_INVITATION_GUIDE.md

-# Calendar Invitation & RSVP Tracking Guide
+# Calendar Invitation & Integrated RSVP Tracking Guide

 ## Overview

-The Email Blaster now supports sending calendar invitations (.ics files) as email attachments.
-Recipients can add the event to their calendar and respond with Accept/Decline, allowing you to track RSVPs automatically.
+The Email Blaster includes **integrated RSVP functionality** through calendar invitations (.ics files).
+Recipients can respond directly within their email client (Outlook, Gmail, Apple Mail) without any manual steps.
+Their responses automatically notify you.

-## How It Works
+## How Integrated RSVP Works

+### For Recipients

+When recipients receive your email with a calendar invitation:

+**In Microsoft Outlook:**
+1. Email displays Accept/Tentative/Decline buttons at the top
+2. Click their choice (one click!)
+3. Event is added to their calendar automatically
+4. Their response is sent to you automatically

+**In Gmail:**
+1. Event details appear with Yes/No/Maybe buttons
+2. Click their response (one click!)
+3. Event is added to Google Calendar
+4. You receive their response notification

+**In Apple Mail:**
+1. Email shows the .ics attachment
+2. Click to open in Calendar app
+3. Choose Accept/Decline/Maybe
+4. Response is sent automatically

+### For You (Organizer)

+When a recipient responds, you receive:
+- **Automatic email notification** with their response
+- **Subject:** "Accepted: [Event Name]" or "Declined: [Event Name]"
+- **From:** The recipient's email
+- **Content:** Their response status

+**No manual tracking needed!** Your calendar application (Outlook/Google Calendar) automatically tracks responses.

 ### 1. Enable Calendar Invitations